Increase Energy Efficiency With Ground Source Heat Pump Installation

 - Indirect – where the antifreeze solution circulates through the ground loop and energy is transferred to or from the heat pump refrigerant circuit via a heat exchanger.

 In indirect systems, pipes made of high-density polyethylene are used with diameters between 20mm and 40mm.
-For direct expansion systems, copper pipes are used with diameter of 12mm to 15mm.
+For direct expansion systems, copper pipes are used with a diameter of 12mm to 15mm.

 The first step of ground source heat pump installation is the excavation of the loop fields.
 The loops are then buried either horizontally in a shallow trench (at a depth of 1.0m – 2.0m) or vertically in a borehole.